 Back Sleeping with a Support Pillow

 Sleeping on your back can help maintain the natural curve of your spine and relieve pressure on the nerves.
 Placing a pillow under your knees can further support your lower back and reduce strain on the nerves.
 Lie on your back with your knees bent and feet flat on the bed.
 Then, place a pillow under your knees to elevate them slightly before straightening out and relaxing your legs and feet.
 You can also place a small pillow or rolled-up towel under the natural curve of your lower back for added support.
+If you’re dealing with pain from a pinched nerve in your shoulder, positioning a pillow under your affected arm can help relieve this pressure and also prevent unnecessary movements while you’re asleep.
+This position is also ideal for how to sleep with a pinched neck nerve because it reduces strain on the cervical spine.

 Fetal Position

 Sleeping in the fetal position can help open up the space between the vertebrae and reduce pressure on the spine, which may alleviate symptoms of a pinched nerve.
 Lie on your side with your knees bent, and gently curl your torso toward your knees.
 When you sleep in the fetal position, it’s important to keep your back straight and avoid curling too tightly.
 You can place a pillow between your knees for added support and to maintain alignment.
+This position can be beneficial for how to sleep with a pinched nerve in the neck or shoulder.

 Stretches & Exercises to Try for a More Restful Night’s Sleep